15+ Best Matching Games And Activities For Toddlers

 7. Touch and match

 For this stimulating age-appropriate activity, you will need a few cardboard pieces, different types of textured papers (wallpaper scraps, felt scraps, cotton pads, bubble wraps, etc.), and scissors.
 First, cut out cardboard pieces of your preferred size and texture.
 These pieces must be smaller than the cardboard pieces.
 Next, make memory cards with each of the textures.
 Spread the cards on the floor and let your children explore them freely.
 Later, let them match the cards having the same texture.
-This activity can help boost memory skills in children.
+This is one of those group activities for toddlers that can help boost memory skills.

 8. Jar lid letter matching